 To use this test, people must perform a finger prick and take a saliva sample.
 They then send the samples to myLABBOX’s lab in a prepaid envelope.

-myLABBOX uses CAP and CLIA-certified labs.
+- uses CAP and CLIA-certified labs

-- currently unavailable to persons residing in New York
+- currently unavailable to New York residents

 This test looks at the following hormone levels:

 This test requires a saliva sample.
 People then send the sample to the lab.
 Once the lab processes the samples, the company checks the results against the average levels in the customer’s age range.

 - analysis in a CLIA-certified lab

-- saliva sample required
+- only requires a saliva sample

-- no membership for regular buyers
+- no subscription options for regular buyers

-- long waiting time for results
+- has a longer waiting time for results than many companies

-For medical support: LetsGetChecked Cortisol Test
+Best for medical support: LetsGetChecked Cortisol Test

 LetsGetChecked’s cortisol test measures cortisol levels and requires a blood sample.